ApiLogicServer/Docs/docs/Logic-Why.md

 *   assign order to different customer
 *   re-assign an Order Detail to a different Product, with a different quantity
 *   add/delete Order Detail

+> By contrast, traditional coding requires *manual* dependency management: event handlers on order to see if the values above were changed -- very code intensive.
+This ***dependency management is automated by declarative rules.***

 &nbsp;